 Votes withheld from any nominee, abstentions, and "broker nonvotes" (i.e., where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
-Shares voting "withheld" and broker non-votes have no effect on the election of directors.
-Abstentions and broker non-votes will have the effect of a vote "against" the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Shares voting "withheld" and broker non-votes have no effect on (i) the election of directors or (ii) the advisory vote on frequency of advisory vote on executive compensation.
+Abstentions and broker non-votes will have the effect of a vote "against" (i) the advisory vote on executive compensation (ii) the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.